hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-servicerequest-intro.md

    - body site is not implicit in the code found in `ServiceRequest.code` and
    - body site information is to be handled as a separate resource (e.g. to identify and track separately) instead of an inline coded element in `ServiceRequest.bodySite`.
 - See each Identifier profile page for guidance related to that identifier type.
-- This profile supports the sex, gender, and related concepts of: Sex Parameter for Clinical Use:
+- This profile supports the sex, gender, and related concept of Sex Parameter for Clinical Use:
    - When exchanging concepts of sex or gender, refer to the guidance in [Sex and Gender](sexgender.html) and the [Gender Harmony Implementation Guide](http://hl7.org/xprod/ig/uv/gender-harmony/).

 **Extensions under consideration:**